The Elms (Newport, Rhode Island): History

 The Berwind family began spending summers in Newport in the 1890s.
 By 1898, it was clear that their original property (a small traditional beach cottage) was too small for the grand parties the Berwinds were having, and so they had the place torn down.
 Berwind hired Horace Trumbauer to build a much larger house, better fitting his status.
 Like many of the grandest summer residents of Newport, Edward Berwind was "new money" (his parents were middle-class German immigrants); by 1900 his friends included Theodore Roosevelt and Kaiser Wilhelm II of Germany as well as many high-ranking government leaders from Europe and America.
 At this time Berwind was hailed as "one of the 58 men who rule America", making him one of Newport's most important summer residents.

 Berwind was interested in technology, and The Elms was one of the first houses in America to be wired for electricity with no form of backup system.
 The house also included one of the first electrical ice makers.
 It was one of the most sophisticated houses of the time.
 When The Elms opened in 1901 the Berwinds held a huge party.

-During the next 20 years, Berwind's wife, Sarah, would spend the summers there, the season being from July 4 to the end of August; Berwind would come out only on weekends, for his coal-mining interests kept him in New York during the week.
+During the next 20 years, Berwind's wife, Sarah, would spend the summers there, the season being from July 4 to the end of August; Berwind would come out only on weekends, for his coal-mining interests kept him in New York during the week (where Berwind and his wife lived in a similarly grand house at the corner of Fifth Avenue and East 64th Street).
 Though the Berwinds had no children, their nephews and nieces would come out to visit on a regular basis.

 On January 5, 1922, Mrs. Berwind died, and Edward asked his youngest sister Julia A. Berwind to move in and become the hostess of The Elms.
 In 1936, when he died, he willed the house to Julia, who, not being interested in technology, continued to run the house in the same way for the next twenty five years: washers and dryers were never installed at the Elms.
 Julia was well known in Newport.
 She would invite children from the nearby Fifth Ward (a working-class immigrant neighborhood) to the estate for milk and cookies.
 She had a love for cars and would drive around Newport every day in one of her luxury cars.
 This was somewhat shocking to the rest of Newport society, where it was considered unladylike for women to drive themselves.
 It was rumored that her social secretary would perform the "white glove test" to make sure there was no dust on the steering wheel before Julia got into the driver's seat.